-Artmaking is a means of storytelling; artists play a role as storytellers.
-The narratives we know and choose to tell through art, no matter how explicitly or abstractly, are direct by-products of our culture, background, and the communities and belief systems we participate in.
-Other and more immediate factors, like our environment, class, age, race, occupation, and sexual and gender identities, tend to determine our personal stories, how we tell them, and how others perceive them.
-Combined, these influences cause the individual to fabricate and adhere to a certain value system, so that even when they listen to or watch someone else’s story, they choose what to absorb and ignore.
+Artmaking is a means of storytelling.
+Often, artists play the role of storyteller.
+The narratives we know and choose to tell through art, no matter how explicitly or abstractly, are direct by-products of our culture, background, personal identities, and the communities and belief systems we participate in.
+Combind, these influences define one’s personal value system– so that even when an individual listens to or watches another individual’s story, they choose what to absorb and ignore.
 What I’m saying is that storytelling in all its forms is an inherently biased practice, informing both our subjective and collective realities.
-How curious it is, then, that the diversity of society (all of its stories) most often gives way to a singular dominant narrative; be it for reasons of practicality, or discrimination, or selfishness, etc. But before I slip too far into generalizations…
+Why is it that the diversity of society (in all of its stories) most often gives way to a singular, dominant narrative?

-These are the kinds of musings about stories, identities, and realities that You Must Not Stand in One Place powerfully provokes, a multimedia group exhibition on view at Distillery Gallery (516 East 2nd Street, South Boston) until July 26, 2019.
-Its title appropriates the Igbo saying (a group of people from southeastern Nigeria) famously recited by Nigerian novelist/poet and Igbo chieftain, Chinua Achebe.
-This excerpt from a 1994 interview with The Paris Review helps me feel the full impact of the phrase:
+These are the kinds of musings about stories, identities, and realities that You Must Not Stand in One Place, a multimedia group exhibition on view at Distillery Gallery (516 East 2nd Street, South Boston) until July 26, 2019, powerfully provokes.
+Its title appropriates the Igbo saying (a group of people from southeastern Nigeria) once and famously recited by the Nigerian novelist/poet and Igbo chieftain, Chinua Achebe.
+This excerpt from his 1994 interview with The Paris Review helps to communicate the full impact of the phrase:

 …I believe in the complexity of the human story and that there’s no way you can tell that story in one way and say, This is it.
 Always there will be someone who can tell it differently depending on where they are standing; the same person telling the story will tell it differently.
 I think of that masquerade in Igbo festivals that dances in the public arena.
 The Igbo people say, If you want to see it well, you must not stand in one place.
 The masquerade is moving through this big arena.
 Dancing.
 If you’re rooted to a spot, you miss a lot of the grace.
 So you keep moving, and this is the way I think the world’s stories should be told—from many different perspectives.

-The artists featured tackle a number of relevant global concerns: everything from exposing/exploring social injustices, to grappling with environmental change and politics, to investigating their personal identities via memory and historical parallels.
+The artists featured tackle a number of relevant global concerns: everything from exposing and exploring social injustices, to grappling with climate change and its politics, to investigating their personal identities through memory and historical parallels.
 “Earlier on, it was [named] ‘alternate realities,’ says co-curator Sopheak Sam about the exhibition: “We were thinking about Afrofuturism and artists who work in that type of framework of world-building– artists who are looking to shift narratives, augment histories, and speculate futures.
 For me it’s such an exciting theme that not a lot of exhibitions I’ve seen have touched upon, and definitely not many from the local gallery scene [in Boston].”
 Indeed, You Must Not Stand is definitely one of the most inquisitive, cogent, and sincere art exhibitions that I’ve encountered in a while– but if you approach this show with passivity, it won’t carry the same weight.
-You Must Not Stand excels as a forward-thinking exhibition because it asks a lot more of its viewers, compelling them to learn (and maybe do some research), empathize, speculate, and practice unbiased looking and listening.
-Contributing a media/tech design and academic-research perspective to the exhibition, co-curator Melissa notes how “This show was really inspired by a branch of critical design called speculative design—creating work that is situated in a future and embedded with desired values that can be used to think critically about and shake up the present-day values ingrained in our everyday work and environments.”
+You Must Not Stand excels as a forward-thinking exhibition because it asks a lot more of its viewers, compelling them to learn (and even do their own research), empathize, speculate, and practice unbiased looking and listening.
+Contributing her media & tech design and academic-research background to the exhibition, co-curator Teng notes how “This show was really inspired by a branch of critical design called speculative design—creating work that is situated in a future and embedded with desired values that can be used to think critically about and shake up the present-day values ingrained in our everyday work and environments.”

-Something that struck me about the show is its lack of wall labels (opting for a space map instead).
-The curators expressed their intent to keep the walls as “clean” as possible in light of how (delightfully) crowded the space can feel.
-I also find that omitting this immediately-available interpretive material serves the show and its motives quite well, by liberating the artwork from any preconceived notions that may arise from a title or an artist’s name, and challenging viewers to judge the quality of the work based solely on the work itself.
+Something that struck me about the exhibition is its lack of wall labels (opting for a space map instead).
+Curators Sopheak and Melissa were intent to keep the walls as “clean” as possible given the (delightful) crowdedness of the space.
+Additionally, I find that omitting this immediately-available interpretive material serves the show and its motives quite well: by liberating the works from any preconceived notions that may arise from reading an artwork’s title or its artist’s name, ergo challenging viewers to judge the quality of the work based solely on the work itself.
 Brief texts are provided only where context is necessary, like for Keith Morris Washington’s RJ Tyrone: Pine Woods; Hattiesburg, Mississippi (2002).

-Nash Glynn’s single-channel video, PLEASE SAVE MY BABY (Lover Earth) (2016), functions both as climate change commentary and as a self-portrait in which Glynn “explores the trans female form in relation to rapidly-changing, post-industrial ecologies.”
-Done-up in bright-green body paint and hair, sitting immovable at dead-center without ever breaking eye-contact with the viewer, Glynn’s character seems intent to hold our attention– though it is unclear if she intends to distract from, assimilate into, or emphasize the nearly-vacant, illusory landscape behind her.
+Nash Glynn’s single-channel video, PLEASE SAVE MY BABY (Lover Earth) (2016), functions both as climate change commentary and as a self-portrait in which Glynn “explores the trans female form in relation to rapidly-changing, post-industrial ecologies,” as the artist writes.
+Done-up with bright-green body paint and hair, sitting immovable at dead-center without ever breaking eye-contact with the viewer, Glynn’s character seems intent to hold our attention– though it is unclear if she intends to distract from, assimilate into, or emphasize the nearly-vacant and illusory landscape behind her.
 Look closer and these sweeping green hills sport a phallic image (literally), while Glynn’s frozen posture sardonically echoes a distinctly “feminine” pose from classical paintings of the Madonna & Child or Venus.
-Perhaps this volatile juxtaposition evokes the reductiveness of the gender binary and a predominantly cis-gender society, calling into question “who’s left out?”
-Artificiality is grossly prominent throughout the work: Glynn’s stark appearance, the unwarranted chirping of birds, a flat-green background, “cardboard-cutout” trees, cotton-candy clouds, and Glynn’s muffled voice-recording, are all reflexive of the piece’s green-screen production aspect, intended to erode any sense of reality that may have been left in this artwork’s universe.
+Perhaps this volatile juxtaposition evokes the reductiveness of the gender binary and a predominantly cis-gender society, calling into question who’s left out.
+Artificiality is grossly prominent throughout the work: Glynn’s stark appearance, the dubbed chirping of birds, a flat-green background, “cardboard-cutout” trees, cotton-candy clouds, and Glynn’s muffled voice-recording.
+All are reflexive of the piece’s green-screen production aspect, intended to erode any sense of reality that may have been left in this artwork’s universe.
 As Glynn pleads the viewer to save her baby, there’s something about the tone of her voice that’s insincere and unconvincing.
-In my interpretation, the piece seems to play-off of how we romanticize the drama of climate change without any call to action, hyping up the apocalypse yet stranded in a state of blatant denial of the future– an attitude akin to that of Glynn’s character, who dreamily states, “We will always have yesterday…” PLEASE SAVE MY BABY creates a profoundly interesting and uncomfortable space where “utopia and dystopia coexist,” as the artist writes.
+In my interpretation, the piece seems to mock how we romanticize the drama of climate change without any call to action, hyping up the apocalypse yet being stranded in a state of blatant denial of the future– an attitude akin to that of Glynn’s character, who dreamily states, “We will always have yesterday…” PLEASE SAVE MY BABY creates a profoundly interesting and uncomfortable space where “utopia and dystopia coexist,” as the artist writes.

-I mean it when I say that experiencing You Must Not Stand In One Place had a seriously positive effect on my own sense of global, socio-political, and personal consciousness.
-Designed to give people a comfortable and critical space to reflect upon their own identity and position in society, the exhibition strives to 1) “overcome inertia and activate movement” and 2) “challenge what we can strive for in our current world.”
+I mean it when I say that experiencing You Must Not Stand In One Place had a seriously positive effect on my own sense of global, socio-political and personal consciousness.
+Designed to provide visitors with a comfortable and critical space to reflect upon their own identity and position in society, the exhibition strives to 1) “overcome inertia and activate movement” and 2) “challenge what we can strive for in our current world,” as the curators write.
 Curated by two interdisciplinary artists, arts professionals, and overall passionate and hard-working individuals, You Must Not Stand marks Sopheak Sam and Melissa Teng’s first organization of a major exhibition.
-Due to limited funding, Sopheak and Melissa dipped generously into their own pockets to actualize their ambitions for the show, bringing these artworks/artists together and making these important conversations possible.
+Due to limited funding, Sopheak and Melissa dipped generously into their own pockets to actualize their ambitions for the show, bringing these artworks and artists together and making these important conversations possible.
 They will be hosting a closing reception on Saturday, July 20th at 7pm.
-On view until July 26, this incredible exhibition and its curators deserve all the recognition!
+On view until July 26, this incredible exhibition and its curators deserve all the recognition.